zenon70/rocketprogram.github.io/README.md

 ------|-------
-period| orbital period, one year is 365.2422 days a     | semi-major axis: when positive, half the long length of an ellipse e     | eccentricity: 0 = circle, 0-1 = ellipse, 1 = parabola, +1 = hyperbola
+period| orbital period, one year is 365.2422 days a     | semi-major axis: when positive, half the long length of an ellipse e     | eccentricity: 0=circle, 0-1=ellipse, 1=parabola, >1=hyperbola i     | inclination: 0=equatorial, 90=polar, 180=retrograde
-i     | inclination: 0 = equatorial, 90 = polar orbit, 180 = retrograde orbit
-Ω     | longitude of the ascending node: degrees from the vernal point ω     | argument of periapsis: degrees from Ω to lowest orbital altitude M     | mean anomaly: time-weighted degrees from ω to current location vo    | orbital velocity kilometers per second*
+Ω     | longitude of the ascending node: uppercase omega: degrees from the vernal point, which is the imaginary line drawn from earth to the sun at the moment of the spring equinox. if you have a Ω of 0, then in springtime your spacecraft will be between the earth and sun when it crosses the equator from south to north. ω     | argument of periapsis: lowercase omega: degrees from Ω to lowest orbital altitude M     | mean anomaly: time-weighted degrees from ω to current location vo    | orbital velocity kilometers per second*
 Ap    | apoapsis: furthest distance from center of mass